Friday, December 25, 2015

 “Perfecto!
 Thank you so much for the update.”

-Then on November 3rd we received an email from Costco.
+On November 3rd, we received an email from Costco.
 The appliances were now on their way from the distribution center and would be delivered to our front door by Almex, a worldwide ginormous transportation company whose modernized company name is a shortened version of All-Mexico.
-Another week ticked past and still nothing, but the online status showed that the appliances are out for delivery and should arrive on Isla by November 16th.
+Another week ticked past, and still nothing, but the online status showed the appliances are out for delivery and should arrive on Isla by November 16th.
 Okay, a little later than promised, but no big deal.

-November 16th comes and goes, and once again we happen to be shopping in Cancun at Costco.
-The Store Manager gets involved this time along with two other very helpful employees.
+November 16th comes and goes, and once again, we were shopping at Costco in Cancun.
+The Store Manager got involved this time, along with two other helpful employees.

 Stacking washer/dryer

-Very patiently the Costco Store Manager explained to the Almex branch manager, “Yes, you do deliver to Isla Mujeres.
+Very patiently, the Costco Store Manager explained to the Almex branch manager, “Yes, you do deliver to Isla Mujeres.
 It’s in your contact.
 It’s listed on our online webpage.
-You deliver to anywhere in Mexico.”
+You deliver anywhere in Mexico.”

 “No. We don’t!”